Paulander/recon-lite/README.md

 - **Phase 3**: Take opposition
 - **Phase 4**: Deliver checkmate

-To replay the execution, open `demos/visualization/enhanced_visualization.html` (double-click the file) or `demos/visualization/chessboard_view.html` and use the “Load JSON” button to select any `_viz.json` produced by the demo.
+To replay the execution, open `demos/visualization/chessboard_view.html` (double-click the file) or the compact `demos/visualization/onepage_view.html`, then use the “Load JSON” button to select any `_viz.json` produced by the demo.

 ### Persistent deterministic leg 2 demo